Standard of living in Israel: Wealth and income distribution

-According to the Gini Coefficient, Israel has high income inequality and is one of the most unequal among 34 OECD countries.
-A 2014 Taub Center report likewise found Israel second only to the United States in disposable income inequality after taxes and government transfers among 22 OECD countries, based on statistics from the mid-2000s.
+According to the Gini coefficient, Israel has high income inequality and is one of the most unequal among 34 OECD countries.
+A 2014 Taub Center report likewise found Israel second only to the United States in terms of disposable income inequality after taxes and government transfers among 22 OECD countries, based on statistics from the mid-2000s.
 This contradiction may be explained by the presence of the black and grey market economies, which the Gini Coefficient does not take into account.
 Some estimates suggest up to a quarter of economic activity in Israel goes unreported to tax authorities and statisticians.

 A 2015 OECD report found that the Israeli tax burden was slightly lower than average among OECD countries, with Israelis paying an average of 31.4% of their income in taxes, slightly lower than the OECD average of 34.4%, although this is still significantly higher than the tax burden in the United States, Mexico, and Chile.
 The report also found Israeli salaries to be lower than the OECD average.

 Despite high levels of wealth, a major factor affecting purchasing power is the high cost of living in Israel, which is higher than the OECD average.
 This is seen as having a significant impact on the middle and working classes.
 However, the cost of living is on the decline.

-In January 2021 Bituah Leumi published a report on poverty and inequality in Israel, which showed that 1,980,309 Israelis lived below the poverty line in 2020 - 23% of Israeli citizens and 31.7% of Israeli children.
+In January 2021, Bituah Leumi published a report on poverty and inequality in Israel, which showed that 1,980,309 Israelis lived below the poverty line in 2020 - 23% of Israeli citizens and 31.7% of Israeli children.
 In the Jewish population, the proportion was 17.7%, and in the ultra-Orthodox sector 49%.
 In the Arab population it was 35.8%.
-Unemployment benefits alone rescued 23.6% of families from poverty, compared to 2% in 2019.
+Unemployment benefits alone lifted 23.6% of families out of poverty, compared to 2% in 2019.